Dave-61/Insight_Data_Science/README.md

 	* The data ingestion pipeline for collisions comes from multiple sources with multiple degrees of data accuracy (and processing speeds) – the fatalities and serious injuries come from Toronto Police Services (TPS), while minor injury and property damage only collisions come from the Collision Reporting Centre (CRC).

 2. Boundaries of City of Toronto Neighbourhoods.
+It contains the name and geometry information of 140 neighbourhoods located in Toronto.